AP sources: Despite reports, Tom Brady hasn’t made up mind

 Brady may be waiting to make an official announcement on his or his brands’ social media channels or his SiriusXM podcast.

-After ESPN’s report, TB12sports’ Twitter account posted: “7 Super Bowl Rings.
+After ESPN’s report, TB12sports’ Twitter account posted: ”7 Super Bowl Rings.
 5 Super Bowl MVPs.
 3 League MVP Awards.
 22 Incredible Seasons.
-Thank you for it all, @TomBrady”
+Thank you for it all, (at)TomBrady”

 That post was removed, and Yee released this statement: ”I understand the advance speculation about Tom’s future.
 Without getting into the accuracy or inaccuracy of what’s being reported, Tom will be the only person to express his plans with complete accuracy.
 He knows the realities of the football business and planning calendar as well as anybody, so that should be soon.”